hmlendea/stellaris-ui-name-lists/README.md

  - Commenting directly on the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=1912242707) or [Nexus](https://www.nexusmods.com/stellaris/mods/73) pages
  - Raising a new [issue](https://github.com/hmlendea/stellaris-ui-species-traits/issues) for this project
  - Creating a git pull request _(This requires git knowledge)_

-# Features

-The highlight is the "Human - Extended" list that contains thousands upon thousands of names from various languages, both from history and from fiction (especially space operas).
-There are also individual name lists for each of the used human language, or groups.

-Other name lists include ones taken from species from other games or movies such as `Galactic Civilizations`, `StarCraft`, `No Man's Sky`, `The Elder Scrolls`, `Star Wars`, and others